 The extensive ruins of Golkonda Fort, west of Hyderabad, also have interesting history and architecture.
 The fort dates back to the 13th century as a mud fort but rose to prominence as the capital of the Qutb Shahi dynasty in the 16th century, before Hyderabad was founded.
 The Mughals took the fort in the 17th century, after a long and intense battle.
 And, with it they got some of the best diamonds in the world, which had been mined in the area.
 There are many structures to see inside the fort, so do allow plenty of time to explore.
 A sound and light show that narrates the fort's story is held every evening.

-- Tours: This Private Half Day Tour of Golkonda Fort and Qutb Shahi Tombs (book online with Tripadvisor) is an easy way of seeing the monument.
+Tours: This Private Half-Day Tour of Golkonda Fort and Qutb Shahi Tombs is an easy way of seeing the monument.

 Wander Through Old Tombs